iotivity/IoTivity-Getting-Started/gsg-kit.md

 To carry out this tutorial, you will need the following:

-- Raspberry Pi board with microSD card with Raspbian OS
+- Raspberry Pi board with a microSD card with Raspbian OS

 - Pimoroni Explorer HAT board

 - Optional: HDMI monitor and cable for the Pi

-- Optional: USB mouse for the Pi
+- Optional: USB keyboard and mouse for the Pi

 - Ethernet or Wi-Fi connection between a DHCP-enabled network and the Pi